2gis/Winium.Mobile/README.md

     where `RootFrame` is visual root of application.

 4. Write your tests using you favorite language.
-In your test use `app` desired capability to set path to tested app's xap file (python example).
+In your test use `app` desired capability to set path to tested app's appx file (python example).
     ```python
     ...
     self.driver = webdriver.Remote(